Nature Somalia Logo

 Somalia's Wildlife History

-Explore the rich and complex history of Somalia's birds and wildlife, a story of unique biodiversity and profound challenges.
+Explore the rich and complex story of Somalia's birds and wildlife — a tale of unique biodiversity, colonial disruption, civil collapse, and a growing movement to restore what was lost.

 Historically, Somali pastoralist communities lived in close harmony with nature.
 Unlike many other regions in Africa, large-scale bushmeat hunting was rare.
 However, since the late 19th century, biodiversity has faced mounting threats from habitat degradation, unregulated hunting, and political instability.